rishivyas1969/Location-Plotter/README.md

 LIVE https://location-plotter.herokuapp.com/

-### Collects heights and send height statistics.
+### Take data from .csv file (uploaded), find latitudes and longitudes.. then plots on map.
-Used Postgresql and smtplib to send emails.
+Used Geocoder and Folium (Python Library)